webelcomau/EJBvsCDIvsJSF/README.md

     @ViewScoped
     public class Jsf23ViewBean extends AbstractViewBean {

     import javax.inject.Named;
     import org.omnifaces.cdi.ViewScoped; // 3rd party CDI-compatible
     @Named
     @ViewScoped
     public class OmniViewBean extends AbstractViewBean {

-Each test page creates (usually) a new @ViewScoped bean when first loaded.
-Of interest is what happens to referenced beans once the view page is left (whereby the result depends on the bean type and navigation method used).
+Each test page creates (usually) a new bean when first loaded.
+Of interest is what happens to referenced beans **and their EJBs** once the page is left (whereby the result depends on the backing bean type and navigation method used).

 - Concern1: Is @PreDestroy invoked so there is an opportunity to clean up resources ?
-- Concern2: Can the @ViewScoped bean itself be garbage collected ?
+- Concern2: Can the backing bean itself be garbage collected ?
-  - Concern2a: Can the @ViewScoped bean be immediately garbage collected ?
+  - Concern2a: Can the backing bean be immediately garbage collected ?
-  - Concern2b: Can the @ViewScoped bean be garbage collected later (such as when the logical number of view is hit, or the session ends) ?
+  - Concern2b: Can the backing  bean be garbage collected later (such as when the logical number of view is hit, or the session ends) ?
+- Concern3: Is @PreDestroy invoked on the referenced EJBs (session beans) ?
+  - Concern3a: Can  the session beans be immediately garbage collected ?
+  - Concern2b: Can the session beans be garbage collected later ?
+- <u>Concern4: Does it make a difference whether @Inject or @EJB is used ?</u>

-**IMPORTANT:** The test web app here is primarily for immediate garbage collection (Concern2a), and while it can be used to investigate (Concern2b, later collection) the published test results don't address that aspect !
+**IMPORTANT:** The test web app here is primarily for immediate garbage collection (Concern2a, Concern2b), and while it can be used to investigate (Concern2b, Concern3b, later collection) the published test results don't address that aspect !

 **IMPORTANT:** in order to observe when and/or whether `@PreDestroy` methods are